List of shopping malls in Metro Manila

-This is a list of shopping malls in Metro Manila, the Philippines.
+Provided here is a list of shopping malls in Metro Manila, the Philippines.

 The first enclosed shopping mall in the metropolis was Crystal Arcade located along Escolta Street in the downtown district of Binondo.
 This art deco building designed by Andrés Luna de San Pedro also housed the Manila Stock Exchange and was the Philippines' first air-conditioned building inaugurated on June 1, 1932.

 Prior to the Pacific War, Escolta Street was also home to the city's first standalone department stores, including H.E.
 Heacock, until then the largest department store in the Philippines, opening in 1900, and the Aguinaldo Department Store, the most premium store in the Philippines opening in 1921.
 Other notable stores in the 1920s and 1930s included the upscale La Puerta del Sol and Estrella del Norte.

-The first shopping mall of the enclosed, automobile-centered design type was Ali Mall in suburban Quezon City which opened in 1976.
+The first shopping mall of the enclosed, automobile-centered design type was Ali Mall named after Mohammed Ali’s boxing victory against Joe Frazier, located in suburban Quezon City which opened in 1976.
 This was followed by Harrison Plaza in Malate district which opened later that same year.